Patty

 Patty's Story

-Welcome Patty (our "interesting ears" long legged princess) to our group of adoptable dogs!
-She was released to us a few months back now and we have found her to be good with all the volunteers.
-She's curious, happy & likes company, a little excitable and and needs training (manners) but a great dog!
-She's a year-ish old...
+Adopt Patty (our "interesting ears" long legged princess)!
+She was released to us in June!
+Still waiting for that right family to come meet her.
+We feel Patty needs to be your only pet.
+She's curious, happy, energetic, wants company, excitable and needs reinforcing training (manners) ... she is smart and still a great dog!
+At approx. 2 y/o now; we are working on her with manners, trying to give her what she needs.
+It is hard to give her much time with a full house of dogs.
+Attention, exercise, training, confidence, care...
 Patty is easy to greet at her kennel.
-We are working on her walking manners and using a prong collar works.
-It doesn't hurt her and keeps her walking well.
+We are working on her walking manners and using a prong collar helps her walk calmly.
+It doesn't hurt her and keeps her walking in a controlled more relaxed manner.
 She has even gone hiking with volunteers!
-An adorable, pretty girl, who could be ok in a home with older children (12+ y/o) - we feel she would be best as your only dog.
-She can play with another dog at the shelter, however, when she was adopted out to a family with a dog, she got into a fight at the home.
+An adorable, pretty girl, who could be ok in a home with older children (12+ y/o) - Patty needs to be your only pet.
+She can play with another dog when out at a park or hiking, etc. however, when she was adopted out to a family with a dog, she got into a fight at the home.
 So they returned her to us.
 We do not know how she would react to a cat.
 Patty did great hiking with two volunteers, only pulled once or twice when she caught wind or heard wildlife.
 But was redirected and fine quickly.
 This is an all around happy, fun pup who needs some training.
 But then don't we all ?
+She is not showing signs of being house trained, but she is very stressed.
+We see s

 How To Adopt